bhlieberman/taskmaster/app/README.md

 Lab 29: Database access using the Room library for SQLite.

 Lab 33: Amplify functionality now fully working.
 Tasks can be associated with teams.
 Views are separated into an Add Task, All Tasks, and Home view.

+Lab 34-36: Amplify and Cognito configured to work with login.